aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/encrypt-structure.md

   a Terminal Data MUST exist with the same [canonical path](./header.md#canoncial-path) in the [input Structured Data](#structured-data),
 - a [Terminal Data](./structures.md#terminal-data) with [Terminal Type ID](./structures.md#terminal-type-id) `0xFFFF` and
-  with [Terminal Value](./structures.md#terminal-value) equal to the [serialized header](./header.md) MUST exist on the Intermediate Encrypted Structured Data, indexed at the top level by `aws:truss-header`.
+  with [Terminal Value](./structures.md#terminal-value) equal to the [serialized header](./header.md) MUST exist on the Intermediate Encrypted Structured Data, indexed at the top level by "aws-dbe-head".
   The values of this header have the following requirements:
   - Message Format Version MUST be `0x01`
   - Message Format Flavor MUST [correspond to the algorithm suite](./header.md#format-flavor) used in this encryption.